MathCryo/syringe_pump/README.md

 # syringe_pump
 A script to run a network of NE-1000 SyringeONE syringe pumps.
+Along with files for 3D printing a microfluidic mixing slide and connectors.
+For instructions on how to assemble and seal the slide, please see the published work at:

 ## NOTE: Always perform a test run with no solutions or just water to ensure everything is working properly.
 ### If the script is cancelled during a run, it should send a stop command to all the pumps.
 However, if this signal is interrupted, the pumps will continue to run.

-## Set up
+## Script Set up
 The suggested way to run this script is using pip.
 Eventually, this script will get a GUI, time permitting.
 1. Set up your virtual Python environment using something like: